lukestrickland/ggdmc/README.md

 the functions in _ggdmc_ usually informs the user what they are doing, such as _BuildModel_ below.
 The syntax differs slightly from DMC.
-Also note that the sequence of parameters in a parameter vector (i.e., p.vector) must strictly follow the sequence in the _p.vector_ reported by BuildModel.
+Also note that the sequence of parameters in a parameter vector (i.e., p.vector) must strictly follow the sequence in the _p.vector_ reported by _BuildModel_.

 ```
 require(ggdmc)